How To Hire

 “How long should I expect a warranty to last?”

-No warranty is a major red flag, it means the contractor has no faith in their work.
-A one year warranty is good, but a two year warranty is even better.
+A contractor that doesn’t provide a warranty is a major red flag – it means the contractor has no faith in their work.
 A good warranty is a sign from the contractor that they believe in their service.

 Will they provide you with a proper detailed contract?